cockroachdb/docs/v1.1/demo-fault-tolerance-and-recovery.md

 Exit the SQL shell:

+{% include copy-clipboard.html %}
 ~~~ sql
 > \q
 ~~~

-## Step 6.
+## Step 7.
 Rejoin the node to the cluster

 Switch to the terminal for node 2, and rejoin the node to the cluster, using the same command that you used in step 1:

+{% include copy-clipboard.html %}
 ~~~ shell
 $ cockroach start --insecure \
 --store=fault-node2 \